SONGNightbreeze/Notes-React-Hooks/useMemo.md

     const [dark, setDark] = useState(flase)
     // slowFunction here, takes input of a number and it's always going to give us
     // the same output every time we give it the same input
-    // so we can catch taht input value number and the output it give us that way
+    // so we can catch that input value number and the output it give us that way
     // if the number doesn't change we dont have to recalculate our solo function
     // useMemo pass it in a function const doubleNumber = useMemo(() => {